 The Ultimate Charity Cover Letter Guide

-Charities and non-profits are motivated by far more than money, so it’s only natural they’d look for inspiring candidates with strong principles and lots of passion.
-They want people with drive as well as experience; people who not only do the job well but do it with limited resources.
+Charities and non-profits are motivated by far more than money—they want people with drive and passion, as well as experience.
+People who not only do the job well but do it with limited resources.
 So how do you show that you’re the candidate they’re looking for?

 These days, many charity recruiters are turning to online applications to get to a more rounded understanding of a candidate’s experience and motivations.
 Online applications provide you more opportunities to sell yourself, with questions that allow you to elaborate on particular experience.

 But what about the organisations that are after a more traditional CV and cover letter?
 How do you accomplish everything an online application offers in just a few succinct paragraphs?

 First, you need to understand the basics.
 Then, you need to tailor it to your particular strengths and experience.
 Let’s explore how to do just that.

 Whatever role you’re applying for, a cover letter is about introducing yourself as a candidate and encouraging the recruiter to read your CV.
 It’s an opportunity to impress, prove your experience and talk passionately about your current and future career.

 If you’re applying for a charity sector job, it’s especially important to write a well-researched and passionate cover letter.
 Just a few paragraphs will show you’re committed to helping the organisation make a difference and explain what kind of unique skills you can offer.

 The cover letter essentials you need to know:

 - If you’re applying through email, put your cover letter in the main body of the email so the reader doesn’t have to hunt through attachments.